usmanasif/email_validator/README.md

 ```

 ### Gems
-- Used http_party gem to connect with MailBoxLayer api
+- Used http_party gem to connect with MailBoxLayer API
 - Used dotenv-rails gem to handle environment variable for development and test
 - Will-paginate: Added this gem use pagination while displaying validated email lists on page

 ### Plugins
-- Bootstrab: Used it for styling
+- Bootstrap: Used it for styling
 - Toastr: Used it to show success/failure notifications

 ### Workflow and functionality
-- On web app main page users can enter first_name, last_name and url.
-The validated email lists will be shown on page and it will be updated without reloading when user will search for validated email.
-If existing one searched again, it will be moved to top
+- On the web app, main page users can enter first_name, last_name, and URL.
+The validated email lists will be shown on the page and they will be updated without reloading when the user will search for validated email.
+If the existing one searched again, it will be moved to the top.

-- Implemented pagination on email list show page.
-For now, I have added a limit of 5 email per page and then pagination will be shown
+- Implemented pagination on the email list show page.
+For now, I have added a limit of 5 emails per page and then pagination will be shown

 #### Note
-- As I was using Free version of  MailBoxLayer api so I added a delay of 1 seconds between each request sent to the api.
-Otherwise it's giving MaxRateLimit error due limitation of free account.
+- As I was using the Free version of MailBoxLayer API so I added a delay of 1 second between each request sent to the API.
+Otherwise, it's giving MaxRateLimit error due to the limitation of the free account.

-- When the user enter the contact details, For now, I am only generating 6 possible combination as mentioned in the assignment.
+- When the user enters the contact details, For now, I am only generating 6 possible combinations as mentioned in the assignment.
 I think it can be dynamic and we can have many other possible combinations which can be generated and validated